AphelionWasTaken/PySN/README.md

 ------------------------
 This program uses Python 3.
 You must have [Python](https://www.python.org/downloads/) installed to run this program.
 It is included with Mac OS and most Linux Distros, although you may need to upgrade to a more recent version.

-You will also need the Requests, CustomTkinter, and PyYaml Python modules installed to run this program.
-To install these, open any terminal and type `pip install requests`, `pip install customtkinter`, and `pip install pyyaml`, respectively.
+You will also need the Requests, CustomTkinter, BeautifulSoup, and PyYaml Python modules installed to run this program.
+To install these, open any terminal and type `pip install requests`, `pip install customtkinter`, `pip install beautifulsoup4`, and `pip install pyyaml`, respectively.

 Clone this repo or just click on the green Code button and download the zip folder, then run PySN.py with Python.
 Or run it in a terminal by navigating to the directory containing PySN.py and typing `python PySN.py`.
 Or run it however else you want, I don't care, I'm not a cop.